Welcome

 Duda

 Lucena.
-I have a couple friends who rave about playing music in Asheville, but I have yet to have
+I have a couple friends who rave about playing music in Asheville, but I have yet to have those

-Gerald Gregory on piano.
+Gregory on piano.
 Some naturally musical cats, you know?

 Next week is Charleston's First Annual Improvised Music Festival.
 Ray Evanoff has put together two

 nights of a good blend of out-of-towners and local talent starting at 6PM August 17th and 18th.
+Come to

-depending on how everyone feels that night.
+how everyone feels that night.

-Later this month Rich White, Jake Holwegner, and I (often referred to as the Rudy Waltz) will be
+Later this month Rich White, Jake Holwegner, and I (often referred to as the Rudy Waltz) will be playing

-these and other opportunities to hear me play music.
+opportunities to hear me play music.
 Thanks.

-ever wonder what people do when a gig starts much later than expected? it usually involves drinking
+ever wonder what people do when a gig starts much later than expected? it usually involves drinking and

-and occasionally involves
+occasionally involves dancing.

 July 5, 2007